zifeo/Food-habits/0-mining/README.md

 ## nutriments

 For nutrition facts, we scrapped the FDDB database to complement our original dataset from OpenFood, a database of products sold in Switzerland (from the Coop and Migros stores).
 This website had a total of 450 products with their nutriment composition which we used later in our analysis.
+Those products were needed because the Openfood database lacked nutrition facts about fresh products, which were listed on the FDDB website.
+We estimated the nutritious facts between both datasets to be coherent, therefore we merged them.